dpromisel/CryptoPortfolioTracker/README.md

 # CryptoPortfolioTracker
-Python script that tracks crypto-portfolio's through the coinMarketCap API
+Python script that tracks crypto-portfolios through the coinMarketCap API